stevef1uk/cassuservice/README.md

 I have used the addionalProperties arroach and hard coded this to a string.
 For now if maps are used that are not of this trivial form the generated code handler will need to be modified manually.

 I am strugging to work out how to use gocql to insert UDTs or certain types properly.
-This the ability to use the -post flag to support POST operations is limited to the following basic table types:
+This the ability to use the -post flag to support POST operations is limited to the following basic table types + date
 ```
 CREATE TABLE demo.demo1 (
                         id int PRIMARY KEY,